refinedev/refine/documentation/tutorial/essentials/data-fetching/listing-data/index.md

     return {
       data,
-      total: 0, // We'll cover this in the next chapters.
+      total: 0, // We'll cover this in the next steps.
     };
   },
   // highlight-end